tanteckfang/tp/docs/UserGuide.md

 * If you want to add a close friend tag , the format will be `t/cf`, it is case insensitive.

-* The tags 'Emergency', 'close friend', and 'friend' are case-insensitive; they will be saved as 'EMERGENCY', 'Close Friend', and 'Friend' in our address book.
+* The tags 'Emergency', 'close friend', and 'friend' are case-insensitive; they will be saved as 'Emergency', 'Close Friend', and 'Friend' in our address book.

-* We can only tag up to two contacts with the EMERGENCY tag.
+* We can only tag up to two contacts with the Emergency tag.